fgmacedo/python-statemachine/docs/observers.md

 # Observers

-Observers are a way do generically add behavior to a StateMachine without changing its internal implementation.
+Observers are a way to generically add behavior to a StateMachine without changing its internal implementation.

 One possible use case is to add an observer that prints a log message when the SM runs a